Frequently Asked Questions

 - Keep the dog groomed properly and free of matting.
 This includes: baths, brushing, ear and nail care, and coat cuts approved by Doodle Companions.

 - Keep the dog on a healthy diet by using approved dog food and treats.
-Do not give table scraps.
+Do NOT give table scraps of any kind.

 - Make sure you have them licensed through your county.

 - Most importantly, LOVE them and continue to help them grow up smart and healthy!